-- Access Experience Portal via the command line interface. - Navigate to the following directory: /opt/Avaya/ ExperiencePortal /MPP/config - Edit the file mppconfig.xml. - In the verification of these Application Notes, the line was added directly above the line where the sip.session.expires parameter is configured.
+- Access Experience Portal via the command line interface. - Navigate to the following directory: /opt/Avaya/ ExperiencePortal /MPP/config - Edit the file mppconfig.xml. - Search for the parameter "mpp.sip.rfc2833.payload".
+If there is no such parameter specified, add a line such as the following to the file, where the value 101 is the value to be used for the RFC2833 events.
+If the parameter is already specified in the file, simply edit the value assigned to the parameter. - <parameter name="mpp.sip.rfc2833.payload">101</parameter> - In the verification of these Application Notes, the line was added directly above the line where the sip.session.expires parameter is configured.